IbraTech04/sendokai-subtitles/README.md

 **Season 2:**
 - Episode 27 - A Good Story: 🟥
-**Note** This episode is available in English; Making subtitles for it is trivial and not strictly necessary.
+    **Note** This episode is available in English; Making subtitles for it isn't strictly necessary, but would be cool to have!
 - Episode 28 - A New Adventure 🟥
 - Episode 29 - Danima 🟥
 - Episode 30 - Yakis 🟥